 SLAM Engineer Recruiter

 We find SLAM engineers for robotics and autonomy companies across the USA.
-Simultaneous localisation and mapping is one of the most specialised disciplines in the field.
+Simultaneous localization and mapping is one of the most specialized disciplines in the field.

 What a SLAM engineer does

-SLAM engineers build simultaneous localisation and mapping systems — visual SLAM, LiDAR SLAM, visual-inertial odometry, loop closure, map optimisation.
+SLAM engineers build simultaneous localization and mapping systems: visual SLAM, LiDAR SLAM, visual-inertial odometry, loop closure, map optimization.

 They enable robots to understand where they are and build representations of their environment.
-The skill set spans computer vision, probabilistic modelling, and real-time systems — a rare combination.
+The skill set spans computer vision, probabilistic modeling, and real-time systems, a rare combination.

 Most strong SLAM engineers have at least partial roots in academic research, but the commercial deployment context requires a different set of engineering disciplines on top.